nexiality/documentation/release/nexial-core-v1.7.changelog.md

   - automatic download/install/invocation of BrowserStackLocal executable when `browserstack.local` is set to `true`
   - automatic termination of BrowserStackLocal when execution ends.
   - disabling the setting of browser window size if mobile web testing is in effect.
+  - avoid setting empty or invalid browser when executing mobile web testing; device default (iOS->Safari, Android->Chrome, etc.) will be enforced during mobile web testing.
+  - fixed window positioning issue when running Safari.
+  - forcefully delay window resizing on Safari until after a URL is invoked; this fixed the error "A request to use a window could not be satisfied because the window could not be found."
+  - enable network and console logging on BrowserStack when `browserstack.debug` is set to `true`.
+  - support execution status reporting back to BrowserStack when a script has completed.
 - Safari support:
   - prior to highlighting, scroll the target element so that it is visible
   - handle UnhandledAlertException when a JavaScript dialog is present during automation.